Scores of Palestinians and Israelis freed from captivity on first day of Gaza truce

 "The Israeli government embraces our citizens that returned home," Netanyahu's office said.
 "The Israeli government is committed to the return of all abductees and missing persons," adding that the Israelis had undergone an initial medical exam and that their families were informed.

-Among the freed captives, Israel lists eight members in three separate families, including children ages 4, 5 and 9, as well as several other individuals.
+Among the freed captives, Israel lists eight members in three separate families, including four young children, as well as several other individuals.
 Five of the captives are in their 70s and the oldest is 85.
 Many of the freed hostages came from a single kibbutz, Nir Oz.

 In Ramallah, where people gathered to celebrate the release of the Palestinians, the festive scene turned into one of protest against Israel's occupation and the war in Gaza.
 Many of the protesters praised Hamas, describing the Oct.
 7 terror attack as an act of resistance.
 Earlier in the day, Israeli soldiers fired tear gas at about 150 Palestinian protesters in the West Bank.